-The Black Hills National Park service offers great information on the 30 different campsites you’ll find in the scenic forests surrounding Mount Rushmore.
-Many visitors, however, opt to stay in the historic gold rush town of Deadwood, which still looks much as it did during the Wild West era.
+The Black Hills National Park service offers great information on the 30 different campsites in Mount Rushmore’s scenic forests.
+However, many visitors opt to stay in the historic gold rush town of Deadwood, which still looks much like it did during the Wild West era.

-The Grand Canyon is one of the most popular natural attractions in the USA and for good reason.
-If you have the opportunity to spend time exploring the canyon, rest assured you’ll be rewarded by some of the most spectacular scenery in the southwest region of the USA.
+The Grand Canyon is one of the most popular natural attractions in the USA, and for good reason.
+If you can spend time exploring the canyon, rest assured you’ll be rewarded by some of the most spectacular scenery in the southwest region of the USA.

 From guided hikes to helicopter tours and even retro train excursions, the Grand Canyon is one of those destinations that you could easily design an entire trip around.
-One of the Grand Canyon’s perks, however, is that it’s also possible to work it into a visit to cities such as Phoenix, AZ, or Las Vegas, NV.
+However, one of the Grand Canyon’s perks is that it’s possible to work it into a visit to cities such as Phoenix, AZ, or Las Vegas, NV.

-If you do plan to visit the canyon on a day trip from Vegas, however, it’s best to plan ahead.
-Let’s just say that Vegas is one of those destinations where it’s incredibly easy to become distracted by the bright lights, delicious food, and huge range of attractions.
+However, if you plan to visit the canyon on a day trip from Vegas, it’s best to plan.
+Let’s say that Vegas is one of those destinations where it’s incredibly easy to become distracted by the bright lights, delicious food, and huge attractions.

-Most tourists who visit “Sin City” for the first time are pleasantly surprised to discover that, while there are plenty of casinos, there is also an endless array of options for non-gamblers.
-The strip features a plethora of live performances, from magic shows and comedy acts to musicals, not to mention the priceless chance to have your wedding vows renewed by an Elvis impersonator.
+Most tourists who visit “Sin City” for the first time are pleasantly surprised to discover that, while there are plenty of casinos, there is an endless array of options for non-gamblers.
+The strip features many live performances, from magic shows and comedy acts to musicals, not to mention the priceless chance to have your wedding vows renewed by an Elvis impersonator.

-The state of California, which sprawls along the west coast of the USA, is home to several major cities such as Los Angeles, San Francisco, and San Diego.
-While there’s no wrong choice when it comes to which to choose, be aware that each city has its own unique vibe.
+California, which sprawls along the west coast of the USA, is home to several major cities such as Los Angeles, San Francisco, and San Diego.
+While there’s no wrong choice regarding which to choose, be aware that each city has its unique vibe.

 As the home of Hollywood, Los Angeles offers plenty of great attractions, including behind-the-scenes tours of movie studios like Warner Brothers and Universal Studios.
-L.A. is larger than many first-time visitors realize, however, so a guided tour of the city can be a great way to get a look at all of its unique neighborhoods and beaches.
+L.A. is larger than many first-time visitors realize, so a guided tour of the city can be a great way to look at its unique neighborhoods and beaches.

-As opposed to cities like L.A., San Francisco is much smaller in terms of square miles and has an excellent public transport system.
-While San Francisco has plenty of great attractions, like Alcatraz Island and the Golden Gate Bridge, it’s also a great choice if you want to schedule a day trip to Napa Valley or Yosemite National Park.
+Unlike L.A., San Francisco is much smaller in square miles and has an excellent public transport system.
+While San Francisco has plenty of great attractions, like Alcatraz Island and the Golden Gate Bridge, it’s also a great choice to schedule a day trip to Napa Valley or Yosemite National Park.

-For a unique California experience, consider booking a stay by the beach at Palihouse Santa Monica in Los Angeles, or the delightfully quirky Madonna Inn, which is about midway between L.A. and San Francisco.
+For a unique California experience, consider booking a stay by the beach at Palihouse Santa Monica in Los Angeles or the delightfully quirky Madonna Inn, about midway between L.A. and San Francisco.
 Nature lovers may want to opt for a trip to destinations such as Black Bear Lodge at Lake Tahoe or Redwoods River Resort & Campground, which is set amid California’s legendary giant Redwoods.

-The Pacific Northwest region of the USA is a great choice when it comes to unique attractions that will leave you with some great travel stories.
-Seattle is one of the best cities to visit in Washington state, which shares a northern border with Canada.
+The Pacific Northwest region of the USA is a great choice for unique attractions that will leave you with great travel stories.
+Seattle is one of the best cities in Washington state, which shares a northern border with Canada.

-There you can enjoy amazing views from the city’s famous Space Needle or plan a trip to the incredible Chihuly Garden and Glass Ticket.
+You can enjoy amazing views from the city’s famous Space Needle or plan a trip to the incredible Chihuly Garden and Glass Ticket there.
 Be sure to also work in a visit to the Pike Place Market, where you’ll enjoy some of the best freshly caught seafood in the country.